easedup/acv9/curriculum/science/year-5.md

 ## Achievement Standards

-In Year 5 students continue to explore the relationship between form and function by investigating how features of living things enable them to survive in their habitat.
-They identify stable and dynamic aspects of systems and appreciate that current systems, such as Earth’s surface, have characteristics that have resulted from past changes.
-They recognise that models are useful for investigating relationships between system components and can be used to predict the effects of changes.
-They explore observable phenomena associated with light and analyse patterns to identify that these phenomena have sets of characteristic behaviours.
-They begin to explain how matter structures the world around them.
-They develop explanations for the patterns they observe and recognise the importance of reflecting on their methods to identify potential sources of error before drawing conclusions.

-Inquiry questions can help excite students’ curiosity and challenge their thinking.
-Following are examples of inquiry questions that could be used to prompt discussion and exploration:

-*   Why has the Australian coastline changed over time?
-*   Is an empty glass really empty?
-*   Why does my shadow change?
-*   How has science shaped our community?
-*   What if emus could fly?
+By the end of Year 5 students explain how the form and behaviour of living things enables survival.
+They describe key processes that change Earth’s surface.
+They identify sources of light and model the transfer of light to explain observed phenomena.
+They relate the particulate arrangement of solids, liquids and gases to their observable properties.
+They describe examples of collaboration leading to advances in science, and scientific knowledge that has changed over time.
+They identify examples where scientific knowledge informs the actions of individuals and communities.

+Students plan safe investigations to identify patterns and relationships and make reasoned predictions.
+They identify risks associated with investigations and key intercultural considerations when planning field work.
+They identify variables to be changed and measured.
+They use equipment to generate data with appropriate precision.
+They construct representations to organise data and information and describe patterns, trends and relationships.
+They compare their methods and findings to those of others, identify possible sources of error in their investigation, pose questions for further investigation and draw reasoned conclusions.
+They use language features that reflect their purpose and audience when communicating their ideas and findings.